vatpac-technology/sops/docs/aerodromes/classc/Canberra.md

 | 6 - 12 Only | 12 | 12 |

 !!! note
     The RRO mode is most suitable for Noise Abatement.
-Since for the most part this a factor on VATSIM, it is up to you which runway mode you would like to operate, subject to winds.
+Since for the most part this is not a factor on VATSIM, it is up to you which runway mode you would like to operate, subject to winds.
 Consider favouring the higher capacity modes during busy times.

 ## SID Selection
 **Jet** Aircraft planned via **CULIN**, **TANTA**, **WG VOR**, **HOWLY**, **NONUP** or **AVBEG** shall be assigned the **Procedural SID** that terminates at the appropriate waypoint.
 Jet Aircraft **not** planned via any of these waypoints shall receive amended routing via the most appropriate SID terminus, unless the pilot indicates they are unable to accept a Procedural SID.